Social capital: Definitions and forms

 Social capital has multiple definitions, interpretations, and uses.
 David Halpern argues that the popularity of social capital for policymakers is linked to the concept's duality, coming because "it has a hard nosed economic feel while restating the importance of the social."
 For researchers, the term is popular partly due to the broad range of outcomes it can explain; the multiplicity of uses for social capital has led to a multiplicity of definitions.
+Social capital involves networks of relationships based on trust that allows individuals and institutions to access resources needed.

 Social capital has been used at various times to explain superior managerial performance, the growth of entrepreneurial firms, improved performance of functionally diverse groups, the value derived from strategic alliances, and enhanced supply-chain relations.
 "A resource that actors derive from specific social structures and then use to pursue their interests; it is created by changes in the relationship among actors" (Baker 1990, p.
 619).

 Early attempts to define social capital focused on the degree to which social capital serves as a resource – be it for public good or private benefit.
 Robert D. Putnam (1993) suggested that social capital would facilitate co-operation and mutually supportive relations in communities and nations and would therefore be a valuable means of combating many of the social disorders inherent in modern societies, for example crime.
 In contrast, others focus on the private benefits derived from the web of social relationships in which individual actors find themselves.
 This is reflected in Nan Lin's concept of social capital as "Investment in social relations with expected returns in the marketplace."
 This may subsume the concepts of some others such as Bourdieu, Flap and Eriksson.
 Newton (1997) treats social capital as a subjective phenomenon formed by values and attitudes that influence interactions.
 Nahapiet and Ghoshal (1998), in their examination of the role of social capital in the creation of intellectual capital, suggest that social capital should be considered in terms of three clusters: structural, relational, and cognitive.